ManifoldScholar/manifold-docs/_docs/projects/resources.md

 Resources are supplementary materials that support and contextualize a project's base text, extending the scope and focus of an author's work with formats not feasible in print.
 Resources can annotate specific passages of text; function as objects of inquiry, discussion, or exploration unto themselves; or be curated into collections with other resources as best suits the needs of the project.

-There are ten resource types, described in detail here, that authors can employ on the Manifold platform.
-Discussion of how to place and curate resources into collections will be included in a forthcoming section of the documentation.
+There are ten resource types, described in detail here, that can be employed on the Manifold platform.
+Discussion of how to place resources onto texts is detailed in the [Reading Interface section](/docs/reading/interface/placing.html).
+For instructions on how to curate resources into collections, see the [Collections section](customizing/collections.html).
+And to learn how to add resources to a project, visit the [Customizing Projects section](customizing/resources.html).

 File variants are available for all downloadable Resource types.
 In practice this means that high-res versions of artwork or different system files (e.g., Mac, PC, Linux) can be provided alongside the primary resource to meet reader needs.